 Hence began the journey to learn what worked vs. what didn’t and design a program revamp that would work even better for Agoda women!

 Redesigning the program

 After consulting with the eight women who participated in the previous program (from this point forward, I’ll refer to them as the “Great 8”), a prototype began to emerge: what we’re building is really a leadership development program.
 By no means does this mean a “self-help” group for women, but rather an integrated program that brings our women on a journey of self-discovery, understanding themselves better – their strengths and what might be holding them back in their careers – then giving them the tools to address these challenges and the time to practice in their day-to-day work until it becomes a muscle memory.
 Grand vision?
 Sure.
 Rocket science?
 Not exactly.
 But it will take some focus and discipline to make it work.

 Once the prototype was clear, we needed to find the right partner who shared the same vision.
 Luckily, I didn’t have to do this alone.
 The Great 8 generously volunteered their time to work with me to source, screen and select a partner to deliver this program.
 After weeks of research, briefing calls, requests for proposals, and final vendor show-down sessions, we were able to select a winning partner (out of 16 that formally applied!) to help bring our vision to reality.

-Joanna Catalano, CEO of iProspect APAC at one of our Women Speaker events
+Joanna Catalano, former CEO of iProspect APAC at one of our Women Speaker events

 Agoda Women’s Initiative 2.0